upwardsinc/upwards-frontend-challenge/readme.md

 About
 -----------------------------------
-WeeCare has decided to spin off a business unit dedicated to recommending top music albums to our user base.
+Upwards has decided to spin off a business unit dedicated to recommending top music albums to our user base.

 The Design and Frontend team has scaffolded some initial layouts and source code, but the application still needs some work to be presented at the next Product + Engineering meeting.